minprocess/08-Portfolio/README.md

 # 08-Portfolio

 ## Description
 Portfolio of the web pages I programmed myself or as part of a team.
 I used MaterializeCSS for this page.
-It is supposed to mobile responsive.
+It is supposed to be mobile responsive but there is some fixup needed.

 ## Installation
 This web page has a single html file, a single css file and a single js file.
 MaterialCSS and jQuery are linked with the CDN website, <cdnjs> (https://cdnjs.com).
 No APIs are used.